 Alcohol and your weight

 Lets paint a picture…After a long day of work you take off your shoes, feeling very proud that you managed to get up early in the morning to go for a walk and also chose a salad for lunch, and then decide to relax with a couple of wines.
 Most New Zealanders pour around 150ml glasses of wine.
 Say you have just two of these over dinner and throughout the evening.
 You have consumed around 1084 kilojoules, which is the same as;

 My guess is that many of you are making healthy food choices and are unlikely to follow your dinner and/or desert with one of these options.

 Tips to help manage your weight if you drink alcohol:

-- If drinking spirits choose a “diet” mixer.
+- If drinking spirits choose water or soda water as mixer.

 - Alternate your alcoholic drinks with a glass of water.
 This will slow you down and also help with the hangover.

 - When pouring wine aim to get at least 5 glasses out of a bottle.